un-tor/un-tor-obsidian/_Assets/Reference/Adversaries/Fell Abilities.md

 ### Savage Assault
 Spend 1 Hate after a Fangs attack to immediately roll a Claws attack on the same target.

+### Snake- like Speed.
+When targeted by an attack, spend 1 Hate to make the attack roll Ill- favoured.

 ### Strike Fear
 Spend 1 Hate to make all Player- heroes in sight gain 2 Shadow points (Dread).
 Those who fail their Shadow test are daunted and can-not spend Hope for the rest of the fight.